ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma/cancer_model.rst

 other than multiple myeloma ("other causes") at a rate equal to the multiple myeloma-deleted all cause mortality rate.
 Details are shown in the table below.

-.. list-table:: MM State-Stpecitfic Mortality Hazard Rates and Causes of Death
+.. list-table:: MM State-Specitfic Mortality Hazard Rates and Causes of Death
    :header-rows: 1

    * - Cause model state